Lincoln Tech in Grand Prairie, TX

 Home of the Hussmann TechX Center & the BMW FastTrack Program

 The Lincoln Tech Grand Prairie TX campus is located in the center of the Dallas-Fort Worth Metroplex and specializes in career training in the Automotive and Skilled Trades industries.
-Leading employers like BMW/MINI and Hussmann have chosen the campus to provide partnership training programs that increase career opportunities for graduates, offering certificate, diploma, and degree-granting program options.
+Leading employers like BMW and Hussmann have chosen the campus to provide partnership training programs that increase career opportunities for graduates, offering certificate, diploma, and degree-granting program options.

-Lincoln Tech’s Grand Prairie campus offers housing opportunities for students relocating to train, but students may find they want to stay in Texas to launch a new career after they graduate: the state ranks at or near the top for job growth in almost every industry for which training is available*
+Lincoln Tech’s Grand Prairie campus offers housing opportunities for students relocating to attend school.
+Some students find that they want to stay in Texas to launch a new career after they graduate.
+This is due to the many career opportunities that become available throughout the State for graduates from one of our Campus' 6 training programs.